Energy with future

 At Saxovent Renewables, we believe in a global, 100% clean energy supply.
 Realized safely, economically, and in partnership.
 As an independent project developer with roots in Berlin and a regional presence throughout Germany, we focus on holistic solutions.

-→ Full-line provider in renewable energies.
+→ Full-service provider in renewable energies.
 Strong regional presence.
 Nationally active.
 Holistic value creation in all aspects of green electricity generation.

 The wind and solar parks implemented together with our partners produce 814 MW of clean electricity, supplying over 900,000 people and saving more than 1 million tons of climate-damaging carbon dioxide every year.